devatherock/scriptjar/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # vela-groovy-script-to-jar

 CI plugin to convert Groovy scripts to JVM executable JAR.
-It packages all `@Grab` dependencies and Groovy lib, so it can be run without Groovy on target machine.
+It packages all `@Grab` dependencies and Groovy libraries, so it can be run without Groovy on target machine.
 Main class name is the same as original script name.

 ## Usage
 ### Docker